Kidney Stone Prevention For Older Adults: Age-Related Concerns

 Engaging in regular physical activity can help maintain a healthy weight, reduce the risk of chronic conditions, and improve kidney function.
 Exercise helps stimulate blood flow, promotes optimal metabolism, and maintains muscle mass, all of which contribute to kidney health and reduce the likelihood of stone formation.

-See also Magnesium-Rich Foods And Their Role In Kidney Stone Prevention
+See also The Role Of Oxalate Management In Kidney Stone Prevention

 Suitable exercises for older adults